-On the last track, we discussed obsessive-compulsive disorder.
+In the last section, we discussed obsessive-compulsive disorder.
 This included prenatal and postpartum OCD and preventing potential dangers of prenatal and postpartum OCD.

 Do you have a client whose childbirth or pregnancy brings up traumatic memories for her?

-On this track, we will discuss Post-Traumatic Stress Disorder and Postpartum.
+In this section, we will discuss Post-Traumatic Stress Disorder and Postpartum.
 This will include PTSD and pregnancy and childbirth and PTSD.
 If you are already familiar with PTSD and its symptoms, you might use this as a review.

 If fear and embarrassment are two factors contributing to women’s reluctance to confide their symptoms of OCD to their doctors, the fear created from a third form of anxiety, post-traumatic stress disorder, or PTSD, can be even more isolating and distressing.
 As you may know, PTSD is characterized by the intrusive re-experiencing of a past traumatic event, avoiding close connections with family and friends, emotional numbing, and finally, chronic hyper-arousal.

-Intrusive symptoms generally involve terribly nightmares or sudden, painful flashbacks that are sometimes so vivid the person actually feels that he or she is going through the trauma again.
-In order not to relive that pain, the person with PTSD may become emotionally numb, go about daily life in a dull, mechanical way, becomes more and more isolated, and generally tries to avoid contact with people or situations that are reminders of the trauma.
+Intrusive symptoms generally involve terrible nightmares or sudden, painful flashbacks that are sometimes so vivid the person actually feels that he or she is going through the trauma again.
+In order not to relive that pain, the person with PTSD may become emotionally numb, go about daily life in a dull, mechanical way, become more and more isolated, and generally try to avoid contact with people or situations that are reminders of the trauma.